AnjanVankayala/Mobius_Strip_Visualization/README.md

 2. **Cross Product**: Computes the cross product of the partial derivatives to obtain the differential area element.
 3. **Integration**: Uses `scipy.integrate.dblquad` to integrate the magnitude of the cross product over the parameter space, yielding the total surface area.

-This approach provides an accurate approximation of the Möbius strip's surface area by leveraging numerical integration.

 ---